flutter/website/src/release/breaking-changes/material-3-migration.md

 By the way, you _can_ revert to Material 2 behavior in your app by setting the `useMaterial3` to `false`.
 However, this is just a temporary solution.
-The `useMaterial3` flag _and_ the Material 2 implementation will eventually be removed as part of Flutter’s deprecation policy.
+The `useMaterial3` flag _and_ the Material 2 implementation will eventually be removed as part of Flutter's deprecation policy.

 ### Colors